Do Welders Need FR Shirts? A Hot Work Safety Guide

 An FR shirt is a flame-resistant shirt designed to resist ignition and reduce continued burning after exposure to flame or heat.
 FR does not mean fireproof.
 It does not make a worker immune to burns.
 Instead, it helps reduce the chance that clothing will ignite, keep burning, melt, or worsen an injury during a short thermal exposure.

-For safety programs, the key question is not whether a shirt looks heavy or work-ready.
+Ordinary clothing can become part of the hazard.
+Synthetic or synthetic-blend fabrics are especially risky around welding because they may burn aggressively, melt, and cause severe skin burns.
+For hot work, the key question is not whether a shirt looks heavy or work-ready.
 The question is whether the garment is suitable for sparks, hot metal, UV exposure, and possible flame exposure in that specific work environment.

 FR Shirts vs. Welding Shirts: Are They the Same?